 How many foster children can I parent?

 You can care for up to 6 children, which include your own children under the age of 13, and no more than 2 children under age 2.
-You and your Home finder together will determine how many children you will be certified to foster parent.
+You and your case worker will determine how many children you will be certified to foster parent.

 How do I become a foster parent?